Short-Term Job Adventures Pennsylvania

 Environmental Education, Raptor Center & Adventure Program Interns

 The Environmental Center is nestled in the ridge-and-valley area of central Pennsylvania located between State College and Huntingdon, only 12 miles from Penn State’s University Park campus.
 The many enticing hiking trails wind through the surrounding 7,000 acres of woodlands, hillsides, and marshlands of Penn State’s Stone Valley Experimental Forest, and connect to the beautiful trail system of Rothrock State Forest.

 Looking for an excellent springboard to a career in cultural/natural history and the environmental education professions?
 Working, learning and living at Penn State University's outdoor learning laboratory, Shaver's Creek Environmental Education Interns become an integral part of the staff and participate in all aspects of the center's operation.
 Areas of opportunity include day and residential school programs for grades K-12, visitor center operations; live animal care and handling, volunteer training and supervision, weekend festivals and events, team building and adventure programs, and curriculum and program development.
 Positions are available each season, with multiple sessions possible.
 One Intern is also hired for the Raptor Center Program each season and the Summer Adventure Program.

-• Accepting applications for a summer EE/Raptor Interns through March 1st.
-Internships runs from May/June through August.
+• Accepting applications for fall Environmental Education & Raptor Interns through June 15th.
+Internships runs from September to December.

 Shaver's Creek Environmental Center